gilienv/R4R/Readme.md

 ### 26th Feb, 5pm
 Cultural Evening: Kabir & Other Mystics (Shabnam Virmani) | NIPGR | Dinner included

 <a href= http://www.kabirproject.org/about%20us>Shabnam Virmani </a> is a filmmaker, singer and artist in residence at the Srishti Institute of Art, Design and Technology, Bangalore.
 She plays a 5-stringed tambura herself and will sing a unique repertoire of folk songs of Kabir and other mystic poets from 15th century India, with English translations for academicians, at the interface of Kabir and Buddhism.
-More Information <a>Here</a>.
+More Information <a href=/Images/Shabnamposter.pdf>Here</a>.

 <b>Registrations for this event are now closed</b>